IBM/maximo-labs/MkDocs/monitor_nodered_csv_importer_2.0/docs/index.md

 * Setting up your local Node-RED environment
 * Inject device data directly to Monitor using a CSV file and Node-RED
-* Inject device data from multiple devices through a gateway to Monitor<br>
-  using a CSV file and Node-RED
+* Inject device data from multiple devices through a gateway to Monitor using a CSV file and Node-RED
 * Have fun

 !!! note